tkiddle/zeplin/README.md

-Zeplin Framework
+ZeplinJS Framework
 ================

-Zeplin is a bare-bones JavaScript frame work with simplicity and efficiency in mind.
+ZeplinJS is a bare-bones JavaScript framework with simplicity and efficiency in mind.
 All browsers from ie8 onwards are supported.

 Features include: